etlegacy/etlegacy/README.md

     2. install [CMake](http://www.cmake.org/) and make sure it is added to your system PATH
     3. run easybuild.bat

-ET:Legacy will be installed in `My Documents\ETLegacy-Build`.
+ET: Legacy will be installed in `My Documents\ETLegacy-Build`.
 To change it, set the CMake variables (see above) in the easybuild.bat file beforehand.

 **NOTES:**